George Tupou I

 George Tupou I (4 December 1797 – 18 February 1893), originally known as Tāufaʻāhau I, was the first king of modern Tonga.
 Originally controlling a disputed piece of land in Haʻapai, he expanded to control Vavaʻu, Tongatapu, and other islands.

 Early life

 George Tupou I was born on 4 December 1797, to Tupouto'a and Hoamofaleono.

 Reign

 Conquests

 A series of civil wars in the 18th century had fractured Tonga.
-Tupou received a dispute inheritance of land in Haʻapai in 1820.
+Tupou received a disputed inheritance of land in Haʻapai in 1820.

 Tupou gained control over Vavaʻu in 1833, and assumed nominal control over Tongatapu after gaining the title of Tu'i Kanokupolu in 1845.

 Ngongo, the chief of Niuatoputapu, converted to Christianity and led a group of men to Uvea in 1835.
 Ngongo and his men were massacred.
 The king of Uvea offered to send tribute and requested forgiveness from Tupou.

 Laufilitonga was a rival of Tupou.
 The title of Tuʻi Tonga, which Laufilitonga gained in 1827, was acquired by Tupou after Laufilitonga's death in 1865.